-Grading refers to the appearance of cancer cells under a microscope and gives an idea of how quickly a cancer may develop.
+Grading refers to the appearance of cancer cells under a microscope and gives an idea of how quickly a cancer may grow and develop.
 Low-grade means that the cancer cells look very much like normal cells.
 They are usually slow-growing and are less likely to spread.
-In high-grade tumours the cells look very abnormal, are likely to grow more quickly, and are more likely to spread.
+In high-grade tumours, the cells look very abnormal, are likely to grow more quickly, and are more likely to spread.

 Most osteosarcomas are high-grade, but a type known as a parosteal osteosarcoma is usually low-grade.
 Another subtype (periosteal osteosarcoma) is usually treated as though it were high-grade.

 The stage of a cancer is a term used to describe its size and whether it has spread beyond its original site.
-Knowing the particular type and stage of a cancer helps the doctors decide on the most appropriate treatment.
+Knowing the particular type and stage of a cancer helps the doctors plan the most appropriate treatment.

 Most people are grouped depending on whether cancer is found in only one part of the body (localised disease) or whether the cancer has spread from one part of the body to another (metastatic disease).

-The cancer is high-grade and extends outside the bone into the soft tissue spaces, which contain nerves and blood vessels.
+The cancer is high-grade and bigger than 8cm across.
 Most osteosarcomas are stage 2B.

 If the cancer comes back after initial treatment, this is known as recurrent or relapsed cancer.

-As osteosarcomas are very rare, they are usually treated at specialist hospitals by a team of doctors and other health professionals.
+As osteosarcomas are rare, they are usually treated by a team of doctors and other health care professionals at a specialist hospital.
 This means that you may have to travel some distance to have your treatment.

 The type of treatment you are given will depend on a number of things, including the position and size of the cancer, whether it has spread, the grade of the cancer and your general health.